Premature Ovarian Aging (POA)

 In approximately 10 percent of women, however, this decline of ovarian function occurs much earlier than what is normal.
 These women are considered to suffer from premature ovarian aging (POA), a clinical term coined by CHR researchers.
 Other IVF centers frequently refer to POA as “occult primary ovarian insufficiency,” or “oPOI.”

 Women with this condition have a hard time conceiving on their own, or even with fertility treatments like IUI, if the treatment is not appropriate for their ovarian reserve status.
 But with appropriate treatment, like IVF with pre-treatment with DHEA and/or CoQ10 and aggressive ovarian stimulation protocols, women with POA can conceive, as many of our patients can testify.
+Learn more about IVF after 40 here.

 When it comes to determining the pregnancy chances for each patient, it is important to distinguish between POA and POF (premature ovarian failure).
 While POF refers to a complete loss of the ovaries’ ability to produce eggs, which makes pregnancy extremely difficult, patients with POA are still able to produce eggs, especially with specifically designed treatment.